 The Legal Research flowchart will help you to decide which journal database is suitable for your area of research.

-relevance - is the information useful to the assignment topic?
+relevance - is the information useful for the topic?

 currency - when was the information published, is it updated regularly?